anikan314/anikan314.github.io/miscellaneous:/apptips.md

 Traditional MD-style interviews included MMIs and questions about my motivation and intentions toward clinical practice.
 There’s a lot of information on how to best prepare for these interviews on the internet.
 Like any other repetitive exercise, there is a learning curve to interviewing.
 I remember how nervous I was before my first one—--I woke up early, practiced my responses, re-reviewed my primary and secondary essays, and paced around my room.
 However, I definitely relaxed more as the interview season went on.
 I learned to speak more naturally, go with the flow of my story, and share my genuine excitement for research and being a physician-scientist.
 I loved having conversations with faculty (both within the basic sciences and in health policy) from across the nation and sharing my story and experiences with them.
 I learned a lot from these conversations and will certainly remember them as I embark on my journey to become a physician-scientist.

+From a logistics standpoint, interviews can be challenging as each one requires two days of uninterrupted time.
+If you're interviewing while working, I recommend having a conversation with your PI early on to discuss expectations for absences.
+I let my PI know when I would be out from work as early as possible (usually a couple weeks ahead of time, or as soon as I had the interview scheduled), and he was understanding about me being missing for two-day periods when I was interviewing.
+If you receive additional interview invitations after receiving acceptances you're happy with, kindly decline the interviews out of respect to other applicants.
+You'll be giving yourself a much-needed break, too.

+You can track interview dates throughout the application cycle using the [MD-PhD Interview and Revisit Calendar](https://forums.studentdoctor.net/threads/list-of-phd-programs-at-mstp-institutions.1258659/){:target="_blank"}.

 ---
 <h3 id="recletters">